miso-lims/miso-lims/docs/_posts/2016-01-12-developers-manual.md

 DAOs directly.
 Beyond data storage and retrieval via the DAO's, the Service layer's responsibilities include

 * Authorization checks using an AuthorizationManager
-* Name generation via using a NamingScheme
+* Name generation using a NamingScheme
 * Validation in cases where database constraints are not strong enough
 * Updating timestamps and userId fields such as creationDate and lastModifier
 * Ensuring that only fields which should be modifiable can be modified